IMPORTANT INFORMATION REGARDING PEER TUTORING/ACADEMIC COACHING

 West Liberty University is committed to helping students become engaged, active participants in the educational process and academic community.
 Our Peer Tutoring Program is coordinated within the Learning & Student Development Center.
-Peer Tutors are recommended by faculty while earning high academic marks in the courses they tutor while having access to regular training.
+Peer Tutors are recommended by faculty, earn high academic marks in the courses they tutor, and receive regular training.

 By discussing concepts at an individualized pace and in greater detail; using higher-level questioning and supportive communication skills; helping students to identify their learning styles; providing specific study strategies; and developing student collaboration in group sessions, peer tutors can help students master material introduced in the traditional classroom setting and transition from secondary pedagogy to post-secondary andragogy.